 In 2012, MTC partnered with Tri-Rivers and OSU Marion to create the Robotics and Manufacturing Technical Education Center (RAMTEC).

 The Workforce Solutions and the Engineering Department relocated to Bryson Hall in 2013.
-Renovations to the building began the following year and included student computer lab, math lab, engineering classrooms, and IT classrooms.
+Renovations to the building began the following year and included student computer labs, math labs, engineering classrooms, and IT classrooms.
 A state-of-the-art X-ray machine was also added to the campus.

 In 2017, early college student enrollment reached more than 1000 students.